The season of Advent begins with the

 Thine own from Satan's tyranny

-From depths of of hell thy people save
+From depths of of hell thy people

 And give them vict'ry o'er the grave